Buddhism in Japan: Late Muromachi-Period Buddhism (1467–1603) - Ōnin War

-Early and Middle Edo-Period Buddhism (1600–1800)
+Edo (Tokugawa)-Period (1603–1868)

 After the Sengoku period of war, Japan was re-united by the Tokugawa Shogunate (1600–1868) who ran the country through a feudal system of regional daimyō.
 The Tokugawa also banned most foreigners from entering the country.
-The only traders to be allowed were the Dutch at the island of Dejima.
+The only western traders to be allowed were the Dutch at the island of Dejima.

 During the seventeenth century, the Tokugawa shōgun Iemitsu set into motion a series of reforms which sought to increase state control of religion (as well as to eliminate Christianity).
 Iemitsu's reforms developed what has been called the head–branch system (hon-matsu seido) and the temple affiliation system (jidan; alt. danka seido).
 This system made use of already existing Buddhist institutions and affiliations, but attempted to bring them under official government control and required all temples to be affiliated with a government recognized lineage.
 In general, the Tendai, Pure Land, and Shingon sects were treated more favourably than the True Pure Land and Nichiren sects because the latter had a history of inciting socio-political disturbances in the 16th century.

 Buddhist leaders often worked with the government, providing religious support for their rule.
 For example, the Zen monk Takuan Sōhō (1573–1645) suggested that the spirit of Tokugawa Ieyasu, was a kami (divine spirit).
 He also wrote a book on zen and martial arts (The Unfettered Mind) addressed to the samurai.
 Meanwhile, Suzuki Shōsan would even call the Tokugawa shōgun a "holy king" (shōō).

-In the Edo Period, Buddhist institutions procured funding through various ritual means, such as the sale of talismans, posthumous names and titles, prayer petitions, and medicine.
+In the Edo period, Buddhist institutions procured funding through various ritual means, such as the sale of talismans, posthumous names and titles, prayer petitions, and medicine.
 The practice of pilgrimage was also prominent in the Edo Period.
 Many temples and holy sites like Mt.
 Kōya, Mt.
 Konpira and Mt. Ōyama (Sagami Province) hosted Buddhist pilgrims and mountain ascetics throughout the era.

 During the 17th century, the Ōbaku lineage of Zen would be introduced by Ingen, a Chinese monk.
 Ingen had been a member of the Linji school in Ming China.
 This lineage, which promoted the dual practice of zazen and nembutsu, would be very successful, having over a thousand temples by the mid-18th century.